jgeraigery/SpotlightHelp/pages/ConnectSQLAzure/sqlazure_alarm_monitoredserver_connectionfailure.md

 ---

-## SQL Azure connection details
+## Check the connection details

-The SQL Azure connection details are entered on the SQL Azure \| Connection Details screen.
-Click Configure \| Connections and select the SQL Azure connection type; right click on the connection and select Properties.
+The SQL Azure connection details are entered on the Spotlight Client, SQL Azure \| Connection Details screen.

+From the Spotlight Client

+1. Click **Configure \| Connections**.
+2. Right click on the SQL Azure connection and select **Properties**.
+3. Check the connection details.
-Spotlight uses the connection details to connect to the SQL Azure database.
-Verify they are correct.
-Verify the address is valid and in the form of a URL.
-Verify the name of the database as entered exists.
-Verify the user and password as entered are correct.
+    * Verify the address is valid and in the form of a URL.
+    * Verify the name of the database as entered exists.
+    * Verify the user and password as entered are correct.
+4. Click **Test** to test the connection.

 ## SQL Azure availability